gauri-ns/jobsApp/README.md

 ## Spring Job Portal

-Job portal for job seekers and companies, developed in Spring and Hibernate.
+Job portal for job seekers and companies, developed in Spring Boot and JSP using MVC architecture.

 ### Installing and Running the application